 The fair value of financial assets and liabilities that are not traded in an active market are determined using valuation techniques.
 The Fund uses a variety of methods and makes assumptions that are based on market conditions existing at each reporting date.
 Valuation techniques used include the use of comparable recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analysis, option pricing models and other valuation techniques commonly used by market participants making the maximum use of market inputs and relying as little as possible on entity-specific inputs.

 h) Taxation

-Under the current tax legislation, the Fund is not subject to income tax provided it attributes the entirety of its taxable income to its unitholders.
+Under the current tax legislation, the Fund is not subject to income tax provided that the unitholders are presently entitled to the income of the Fund and that the Fund entirely distributes its taxable income.